 The Designated Safeguarding Lead and deputy will complete the Safeguarding Audit with an action plan annually.
-(A copy will be sent to, Ann Holmwood, Child Protection Manager (Schools), Derbyshire County Council)

 The Head / DSL will report any significant changes to the Chair of Governors (or the safeguarding Governor) that may have an impact on Safeguarding in the School setting and use the appropriate referral process.